Wicca and Buddhism - towards an interfaith dialog

 - Little or no emphasis on meditation and working with one's mind.

-- No concept of the bodhisattva ideal
+- No concept of the bodhisattva ideal.

 - Ethics consists of avoiding negative actions without necessarily attempting to cultivate positive ones.